Oliver-Misbach/EnterTheDojo/README.md

 # Enter The Dojo

-# todo
+todo

-- [ ] Clean up and document code
-  - [ ] use state machine for enemy behavior and some logic in character.gd
 - [ ] Multiple resolution support (currently expects 16:9)
+- [ ] Music
+- [x] Sound
 - [x] Save/load, last level, high score
-- [ ] UID warnings can be ignored.
+- [x] UID warnings can be ignored.
 Should be fixed in Godot 4.4.
+- [x] Punch and hit should be separate sounds in case a punch misses

+technical

+- [ ] Clean up and document code
+  - [ ] use state machine for enemy behavior and some logic in character.gd
 - [ ] Test .blend import with Godot 4.3+
-- [x] Sound
-- [ ] Music
-- [ ] Punch and hit should be separate sounds in case a punch misses

 # Initial Concept Document
 https://drive.google.com/drive/folders/1p2LiPm3LVRYIls0AtLyLSyJ2EqMFiVDL